barb3-noir3/family-tree-builder-light/README.md

 The export format is svg, so you can print it in a large format and it stays clear.
 This version is a standalone version, I called it the light version because I'm not going to update it.
 It works as is.

-I'm currently working on a more advanced version that won't be free, but will have more features and will be updated regularly.

 Author: Barb3 Noire3

 Date: 02/02/2025